Flare576/scripts/js/README.md

 Firstly, it imports `module`, yes **that** module, and overrides `require`, yes **that** require.
 It attempts to run the normal process, and if it works, everything goes as if `sideLoad.js` isn't even there.

-If something isn't found, we jump to action and run an `npm -g install` of the package.
+If a module isn't found, we jump to action and run an `npm -g install` of the package.
 Then, we add a flag we can detect to the command arguments and spin off a child NodeJS process.
 Why?
 Node was running before the module existed, and there's no way to tell Node to re-load it's inventory.

 That child process attempts to do the same thing, and if **IT** finds a missing dependency, it also installs it.
 However, instead of spinning up another subprocess, it detects that it's a child and terminates itself with a status code that the parent detects.
-The parent, in turn, spins up a new child process and continues to do so until a child runs without a missing dependency.
+The parent, in turn, spins up a new child process.
+This continues until a child runs without a missing dependency.

 ## Legacy Scripts

 ### Shell-driven dependency installation

-### Why it's bad
+### Why I stopped using it

 `npm -g list` is SLOOOOWWWW, and there's a big chunk of shell script at the top of your JavaScript